 Deuteronomy chapter 22 has a section of verses (vs 23-29) with laws about rape.
 Read them and the explanations for yourself.
 The punishment varies depending on circumstances – such as the location of the rape or whether the woman’s cries were heard or not.
 Sometimes the rapist got the death penalty, sometimes both the man and woman got the death penalty, and other times the rapist had to marry the woman he raped.

 First, note that there were laws about rape, and the death penalty for the man was sometimes the punishment.
-While a death sentence for rape may seem severe, it also clearly communicates that rape was considered wrong and women should be protected from it.
+While a death sentence for rape may seem severe, it also communicates that rape was considered wrong and women should be protected from it.
 Right?
 That aspect, at least, can be seen as a positive.

 But what about a woman having to marry her rapist?
 This sounds horrifying.
-Taking the time to understand the cultural milieu of ancient times can shed some light on the matter.
+Taking time to understand the cultural milieu of ancient times can shed some light on the matter.
 While rape is always a terrible crime against a woman, the situation was worse for women back then.
 Lamb explains:

 “An unmarried rape victim would not only have to deal with the trauma of the violent act itself, but she would also be stigmatized by the loss of her virginity.
 Because of her shame, she would be unable to marry.
 Since the primary way that women achieved security then was through marriage, a rape victim could end up impoverished.
 The world of the Old Testament was more sexist than ours.” (pg 62)

 But how might women back then have viewed this?
 Well, we do have an example in 2 Samuel chapter 13.
 It is from David’s family.
 Tamar was raped by her half-brother Amnon, and she begged him not to rape her.
 But after the rape, she begged him not to send her away.
 She even told him that to send her away now, would be worse than the rape itself!
 This seems astonishing to us, but really try to place yourself in this culture and time.
-Being raped placed you in a rather hopeless position as a female.
+Being raped put you in a hopeless position as a female.
 Lamb summarizes:

 “Our hasty conclusion that the command here is sexist reveals ignorance of the culture.
 As the story of Tamar shows, a woman victimized by rape in that context would view marriage as necessary.
 A law commanding the marriage of a rapist and his victim is inconceivable today, but in the time of Tamar, it was a good thing for the woman.
 By giving the command, God was not being sexist, but rather combating the sexism of the culture.“ (pg 63, bold added)